ExcitedStates/qfit_ligand/README.md

     pip install numpy scipy cvxopt

 Next, obtain a copy of CPLEX, the Community Edition will do.
-After downloading it from the [IBM website][1], install the Python interface
+After registering and downloading it from the [IBM website][1], install the Python interface

     cd <CPLEX_ROOT>/cplex/python/2.7/x86_64_<PLATFORM>
     python setup.py install